GIST-NJU/FBFI/README.md

 ### Interface

 We also provide a programming interface for using the FBFI algorithm in your codes.
 To this end, you need to implement the `genPath(Set<String> config)` method in `Main.FBFIUsage`, which takes a fault injection configuration, `config`, as the input and returns the system execution path observed, `path`.
 After this, you can use the `RunFBFIExperiment()` method to perform FBFI.
-A detailed example can be found in `FBFIExample.java`.

 ```java
 import Main.FBFIUsage;